ddnexus/elastics-doc/source/doc/6-flex-backup.md

         flex-backup:
             Generic binary tool to dump/load data from/to any elasticsearch index (no app needed).
-            If you need to migrate data, use the flex migration mechanism, that provides live reindexing.
+            If you need to migrate data, use the flex live-reindexing.
         Usage:
             flex-backup <command> [options]
         <command>: